G-Milzink/CI_PP2_GS/README.md

 ### Structure

-The websites main structure has been kept simple and clear without any unnecesary elements to avoid clutter and improve accesibillity.
+The websites main structure has been kept simple and clear without any unnecesary elements to avoid clutter and improve accessibillity.

 - The site consist of the following five pages:
   - Welcome screen pointing users to the game selection in the header and the contact link in the footer.